 endocrinopathy: precocious puberty

 polyostotic fibrous dysplasia: more severe than in sporadic cases

-cutaneous pigmentation: coast of Maine 'cafe au lait' spots
+cutaneous pigmentation: coast of Maine 'café au lai...

 The medial fossae are concave depressions of peritoneum in the paravesical space bounded by the medial umbilical folds and the lateral umbilical folds.
 The fossae are contained within the inguinal (Hesselbach’s) triangle.
 The right medial fossa typically partially contains the cecum and/or ileum...

-The medial umbilical folds are raised ridges of parietal peritoneum in the deep aspect of the anterior abdominal wall formed by the underlying medial umbilical ligaments.
-The paired folds run from pelvis to umbilicus.
-The medial umbilical ligaments are anatomical remnants of foetal umbilical art...
+The medial umbilical folds are bilateral raised ridges of parietal peritoneum in the deep aspect of the anterior abdominal wall formed by the underlying medial umbilical ligaments running from the pelvis to the umbilicus.
+The medial umbilical ligaments are anatomical remnants of the obliterated ...

-The median umbilical fold is a raised ridge of parietal peritoneum in the deep aspect of the anterior abdominal wall overlying the median umbilical ligament.
-It runs from the apex of the bladder to the umbilicus.
-The median umbilical ligament is the anatomical remnant of the foetal urachus.
-The ...
+The median umbilical fold is a raised ridge of parietal peritoneum in the deep aspect of the anterior abdominal wall overlying the median umbilical ligament (urachal remnant).
+It is seen to lie between the transversalis fascia and peritoneum.
+It is one of five umbilical folds and should not be c...

 Medullary cystic disease complex belongs to group of pediatric cystic renal diseases charaterised by progressive tubular atrophy with glomerulosclerosis (chronic tubulointerstitial nephritis) and multiple small medullary cysts.